What is Workability of Concrete?

 But excessive workability can lessen compressive strength.
 From the above graph, we see that compressive strength of concrete decreases with increase in w/c ratio.
 An increase of w/c ratio indicates an increase of workability.
 Hence, the strength of concrete inversely proportional to the workability and too much workability should be avoided.

-Methods of Improving Workability
+Methods of Improving Workability of Concrete

 To increase workability there are some ways like: